Brisbane, Australia, 2018

 While obviously neither the police nor the CHP will ever admit this, I feel reasonably confident that the threat of an anti-eviction blockade contributed positively to the change of heart and the postponement of forced eviction.
 This timely application of community pressure and the threat of a negative news story gave the CHP enough encouragement to go outside their standard policies and agree to negotiate a new lease.

-I think this is an important reminder of the power of collective action, and the fact that in clearly unjust situations, the Queensland Police don’t want to be the enforcers who kick families out on the street, particularly when there’s media scrutiny.
-They have better things to do with their time and energy.
+I think this is an important reminder of the power of collective action, and the fact that in clearly unjust situations, the Queensland Police don’t want to be seen as the enforcers who kick families out on the street, particularly when there’s media scrutiny.

 It also makes visible the fact that if a community decides that it doesn’t consent to an eviction, landlords/property managers might have the power to kick someone out of a home, but they don’t necessarily have the time and resources to keep them out.
 Historic anti-eviction campaigns – such as those in New York in the early 20th century – mobilised collectively to support evicted neighbours to re-enter their homes.
 When a landlord dumped all the furniture on the footpath, neighbours held on to it temporarily.
 After the landlord boarded up the windows, changed the locks and left, neighbours would break into the home to reinstate the evicted residents.